SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 </Window>
 ```

-When you click on Run, once the Loading is completed, you will have a Window displaying a Form.
+When you click on Run, a Loading Window will open fetching the data in the background.
+Once the Loading Taks is completed, the MainWindow will open.

 Here you can:
 - Navigate from one record to anoter.
 - Add new records.